mukeshpilaniya/blog/_posts/Golang/Goroutine-ankur.md

     ```

     - Here you can see even if we set runtime.GOMAXPROCS(1) to 1, the program is running concurrently.
+    - Number of Goroutine in Running sate can be max at 1, Block Goroutine can be more than one and all other Goroutine are in Runnable state.

 3. Thread Pool
    - Create thread when needed which means create a thread if there are goroutine to run but all the other threads are busy.